qaalabs/DE5M6/docs/labs/01-lakehouse.md

 !!! warning "It is important that you use an incognito/private mode browser tab and not your work or personal Microsoft login"

 ## Signing in to Microsoft Fabric
-In this lab step, you will sign in to Microsoft Fabric with the provided lab user account.
+In this lab, you will sign in to Microsoft Fabric using the email and password from the QA Platform.

-1. Navigate to the Fabric portal **using an incognito/private mode browser tab** at: https://fabric.microsoft.com
+1. Using an **incognito/private mode browser tab** navigate to the [Fabric portal](https://app.fabric.microsoft.com/) at: https://fabric.microsoft.com

-2. Follow the prompts and sign in with your lab user account credentials:
+2. Follow the prompts, and sign in with the user credentials from the QA Platform:
     - Email
     - Password